Amsterdam corridor into the US

 London corridor

 The closest Anglophone peer to Amsterdam.
-London-anchored operators rebuilding for US visibility through an English-speaking but US-distinct register correction.
+London-anchored operators rebuilding for US visibility through an English-speaking but US-distinct market-facing correction.
 The closest comparison for Amsterdam fintech and tech operators.

 See London corridor →